carlydekock/about-me/README.md

 * Used W3Schools for reference

 ### Reflections and Comments
-* This was a great exercise to walk through the process.
+* This offered great practice with loops.
-* I feel more comfortable with using prompts in JavaScript, and with styling in CSS.
-* It was good to see the process of styling in CSS from scratch when using the reset.css file.
-* I can see how long you can spend on styling, really important to keep track of what the goals and objectives are.
+* I struggled with arrays, and how to loop within an array to search for a value.